Evaluating modular equations for abelian surfaces: Modular equations for abelian surfaces

-It is known that every Siegel modular form in dimension~$2$ is a polynomial in theta constants~\cite{igusa_GradedRingThetaconstants1964}, and the explicit expressions of~$h_4,\ldots,h_{12}$ can be found in~\cite[(7.1) p.\,68]{streng_ComplexMultiplicationAbelian2010}.
-In particular,~$h_{10}$ is the product of all squares of even theta constants, and is therefore a scalar multiple of the traditional cusp form~$\chi_{10}$.
-Therefore~$\tau\in \Half_2$ is the period matrix of a genus~$2$ hyperelliptic curve over~$\C$ if and only if~$h_{10}(\tau)\neq 0$.
+The expressions of~$\mf{h}_4,\ldots,\mf{h}_{12}$ as polynomials in theta constants can be found in~\cite[eq.~(7.1)]{strengComputingIgusaClass2014}.
+In particular,~$\mf{h}_{10}$ is the product of all squares of even theta constants, and is therefore a scalar multiple of the traditional cusp form~$\mf{\chi}_{10}$.
+Therefore~$\tau\in \Half_2$ is the period matrix of a genus~$2$ hyperelliptic curve over~$\C$ if and only if~$\mf{h}_{10}(\tau)\neq 0$.

-Following \cite[§2.1]{streng_ComplexMultiplicationAbelian2010}, we define the Igusa invariants as follows:
+Following \cite[§2.1]{strengComputingIgusaClass2014}, we define the Igusa invariants as follows:

 They realize a birational map between $\Gamma(1)\backslash\Half_2$ and the projective space~$\Proj^3$.
-This map is defined over~$\Q$ by the~$q$-expansion principle~\cite[§V.1.5]{faltings_DegenerationAbelianVarieties1990}.
+This map is defined over~$\Q$ by the~$q$-expansion principle~\cite[§V.1.5]{faltingsDegenerationAbelianVarieties1990}.
 Therefore, the Igusa invariants~\eqref{eq:igusa} are suitable coordinates in which modular equations for p.p.~abelian surfaces can be written.
+Note however that they are not defined everywhere, and that the matrix

+is not always invertible, for instance at points in~$\Half_2$ that have a nontrivial stabilizer in~$\Gamma(1)$.
+In this paper, we always include in the genericity conditions (e.g.~in \cref{thm:intro}) the invertibility of~$\mf{dJ}(\tau)$.\footnote{Note that $\mf{dJ}$ can be viewed as a matrix-valued modular function: see~§\ref{subsec:differentials}.}